Editorial discipline and sourcing

 Why: NYT link half-life is ~15 years with 13% content drift even on "live" links.
 Zittrain (Harvard Law 2014): 50% of US Supreme Court opinion links, 70% of Harvard Law Review links broken.
 A footnote with "source: example.com/article-123" leaves no recovery path when the URL dies; a footnote with a verbatim quote remains searchable in archives forever.

 How to apply: the workflow is cite → snapshot (one click in Perma.cc browser extension) → verbatim quote into the citation.
 Format: "...[verbatim quote]..."
 (Source, Date — original URL | archived).
 For research-brief and KB entries: archive every primary source on first use.
 For marketing pages citing sources via the KB: the KB entry is the archive layer; marketing pages link to the KB.
 Quarterly link-checker pass per the nine-step plan above.
-Candid-authored research artifacts get DOIs via Zenodo (free).
+Self-authored research artifacts get DOIs via Zenodo (free).

 Rule 4 — Publish a public corrections log and retraction policy

-Every Candid Creative public artifact (website, KB, client deliverable) is governed by a public corrections log + retraction policy following the four-magnitude playbook.
+Every public artifact (website, KB, client deliverable) is governed by a public corrections log + retraction policy following the four-magnitude playbook.
 Material corrections trigger a specific editorial-process change — never a silent edit pretending the original was correct.

 Why: Trust Project / Reach Plc showed trust in The Mirror jumped 8 points after adding Trust Indicators including a corrections protocol.
 COPE August 2025: "The purpose of retraction is to correct the literature... not to punish the authors" — the right disposition to import.
 Edelman 2025: 7 in 10 readers expect to be misled — visible corrections are the differentiation signal.
 AP / Trust Project standards make corrections visible as a feature, not a bug.